 Students spending four years of their young adult lives are building what financial advisors call their “human capital” — their initial job skills, their social networks, the professors or group leaders who might provide references for them — and that in turn helps set the stage for a college grad’s career prospects and income.

 “There’s more than one way to take advantage of your college years,” Cheng says.

 Managing money carefully, however, is a vital lesson that all students need to learn.

+Not sure where to start your search for a financial advisor?
 Book a Free Appointment with a GuideVine Concierge Today